 We know that our content contributors and site managers are pulled in many different directions, and that they often need some help with web site maintenance.
 Whether you are brand new to OU Campus, or just need a refresher in how to make a quick change to your site, we want you to find the help you are looking for.

-If you've got a specific task that you're trying to accomplish, such as inserting an image or linking to a PDF file, the new "How do I...?" training tutorials are a quick way to find out how it's done.
+If you've got a specific task that you're trying to accomplish, such as inserting an image or linking to a PDF file, the new training tutorials are a quick way to find out how it's done.

-In late 2012, we began transitioning websites into a new template (that transition process will continue throughout 2013).
-Along with this new template comes new functionality and features.
+In late 2012, we began transitioning websites into a new template (that transition process concluded in mid-2014).
 We want everyone to be familiar with what the new template has to offer and to learn how to get the most out of it.

 There are plenty of resources on the internet to help contributors get their feet wet in the world of web development, and we've hand-picked a few good places to get started.